sunfounder/newton-lab-kit/docs/source/pyproject/py_pot.rst

 2.11 Turn the Knob
 ==========================

-In this lesson, we'll explore how to read analog input using the Raspberry Pi Pico's built-in Analog-to-Digital Converter (ADC) and use that input to control the brightness of an LED.
+In this lesson, we'll explore how to read analog input using the Raspberry Pi Pico 2's built-in Analog-to-Digital Converter (ADC) and use that input to control the brightness of an LED.
 Specifically, we'll use a potentiometer—a variable resistor—as an analog input device.
 By turning the knob of the potentiometer, we'll adjust the voltage level read by the Pico, which we'll then use to control the LED's brightness via Pulse Width Modulation (PWM).

-* :ref:`cpn_pot`

 **Understanding Analog Input**